mivp-agent/moos-ivp-agent/examples/pLearn/README.md

 Launching the simulation comes in two steps.
 You will need two consoles **INSIDE** the moos-ivp-agent's docker container... so utilize the `./docker.sh connect` functionality.

-The first task is to launch the `run.py` script (inside `examples/pLearn/model`) and point it to your model.
+You can use the `run.sh` script to launch both the MOOS-IvP simulation and the model.

 ```
-cd examples/pLearn/model
-./run.py --model trained/my_model/iteration_39
+./run.sh
 ```

-**NOTE:** If no model is provided, the `run.py` script will run the model in the `trained/topModel/model` directory.

-Then we need to launch a moos-ivp simulation.
-The `examples/pLearn/mission` directory has such a simulation with `BHV_Agent` properly configured to be compatible with pLearn.
+**OR**

 ```
-cd examples/pLearn/mission
-./launch_full.sh 6
+./run.sh --model model/trained/my_model/iteration_39
 ```

-Most time warps should work.
+**NOTE:** If no `--model` is provided, the `run.py` script will run the model in the `model/trained/topModel/model` directory.

 After the GUI window pops up, you can push the `DEPLOY` button in the lower right.

 ## Debugging existing models

 The moos-ivp-agent implementation of pLearn comes equipped with some visualizations to provide insight into pLearn models.
 Using the `--debug` flag.

 ```
-./run.py --model trained/my_model/iteration_39 --debug
+./run.sh --model trained/my_model/iteration_39 --debug
 ```

 Similarly to the normal usage of the run script, you will need to launch the moos-ivp simulation separately.